SSH is a network protocol that allows users to securely access and manage remote servers.

 Check SSH Server Status

-Use the following command to check the status of the SSH server:
+Use the following command to check the SSH server’s status:

 sudo systemctl status ssh